0xReki/0xreki.github.io/_posts/2021/2021-01-06-unique-mahjong-sets.md

 </picture>

 {:.mt-4}
-One of most changed sets I'm eyeing from time to time is the [Galaxy Set by Ichikawaya](http://www.1kawaya.com/mj/p-galaxy01.html){:target="_blank" rel="noopener"}.
+One of most changed sets I'm eyeing from time to time is the Galaxy Set by Ichikawaya.
 It doesn't look like any other Mahjong Set I've ever seen.
 In this set, Pinzu are planets, manzu have the man symbol replaced by planet symbols, and souzu are all star constellations.
 To stay in the theme, red fives are replaced by blue fives.
 The winds are just simple letters, E S W and N.
 The dragons are the western zodiac signs divided into 3 groups of the same colour.
 Flowers and seasons are more symbols that are used in Astrology.
-It's such different take on tiles I'd consider it more a collectable than an actual set to play.
+It's such different take on tiles, I'd consider it more a collectable than an actual set to play.

 ## Doman Mahjong Set from Final Fantasy XIV